 It was an unanticipated plus for the Ostomy Association, publicity-wise, and members could once again thank Herb Unruh for starting the campaign to nominate Katja for the award, back in November.

-Throughout the past decade we have leaned heavily on our medical friends and health care specialists.
-Many have given valuable hours of their time to come speak, explain, illustrate – and to give their support and encouragement.
-To the doctors, nurses, pharmacists, psychologists, social workers and dieticians who have shared their knowledge with us, we extend our grateful thanks, for you have added immeasurably to our well-being and strength.
+Throughout the past decade, we have leaned heavily on our medical friends and health care specialists.
+Many have given valuable hours of their time to come speak, explain, illustrate – and give their support and encouragement.
+To the doctors, nurses, pharmacists, psychologists, social workers, and dieticians who have shared their knowledge with us, we extend our grateful thanks, for you have added immeasurably to our well-being and strength.

 But in time, by gaining strength through the help of others, in being grateful for the continued good life which God and our surgeons had given we could in turn realize the necessity to help others.
-Through this giving of ourselves, we have been rewarded by a common fellowship with other ostomates and the knowledge that we are always ready to he p one another, should help be needed.
+Through this giving of ourselves, we have been rewarded by a common fellowship with other ostomates, and the knowledge that we are always ready to help one another should help be needed.

 This is the essence of the purpose of the Ostomy Association.

-Ronalda Adkin has been bulletin editor for the Saskatoon Ostomy Association since October, 1981.
+Ronalda Adkin has been a bulletin editor for the Saskatoon Ostomy Association since October 1981.